Young children love grouping and sorting activities, so teaching your kids these valuable skills can be fun and easy to integrate into their play.

 In order for a child to grasp the concepts you are teaching them, it’s important to use language throughout the activity to further their understanding.

-Firstly, use these kind of questions to explain to children what grouping is:
+Firstly, use these kinds of questions to explain to children what grouping is:

 - Can you show me the things that belong to the same family?